Stgeorge2002/Research-Project-1B/README.md

 Anova.py = Anova tests for all the features in the Macs dataset.

 (new) ESF.py = Elasticnet Feature selection and dataset merger.

+BEAST = I dont even know if this will work, but if it does... holy.